-Billed as “The New Sale of the Cenutry,” the most hilarious thing about Temptation is the old school theme song – you’d think you were watching a 70s game show with that little ditty, but nope – you’re in the here and now of cheesy game show excitement!
-There’s nothing worse than a show that has a crap budget and no way of hiding it with the shitty prizes that were featured Temptation.
+Billed as “The New Sale of the Century,” the most hilarious thing about Temptation was the old school theme song – you’d think you were watching a 70s game show with that little ditty, but nope – you’re in the 2000s of cheesy game show excitement!
+There’s nothing worse than a show that has a crap budget.
+And there was no way of hiding it with the shitty prizes that were featured on Temptation.

 4. The Moment of Truth

 Host: Mark Walberg

 How low will people sink for a shot at prize money?
 On The Moment of Truth, contestants were subjected to a lie detector test prior to their appearance, running through a variety of questions about their personal lives.
 Once on-air, the participants were asked a variety of the initial questions and – dramatic pauses, lights, and music in place – are put to the truth test.
 Are they telling the truth?
 And will their admissions break up friendships, families, and relationships?

 The Chair, hosted by John McEnroe, looked to see how well people could keep their cool under pressure, by putting contestants in uncomfortable situations while monitoring their heart rate.
 If they were able to keep their heart rate below a certain level, they would progress to another level of earnings.
 Could they keep their cool when faced with a “heartstopper” like being face-to-face with an alligator?
 In the end, nobody cared and the show was canned.